microsoftgraph/msgraph-sdk-design/content/BatchResponseContentCollection.md

 See [constraints](ContentArchitecturalConstraints.md) related to all content objects.

 - Hold multiple batch response objects (i.e. `BatchResponseContent`) made from a collection of batch request objects(i.e. `BatchRequestContentCollection`)
-- Allow users to enumerate collection of individual response objects
+- Allow users to enumerate collection of individual response objects.
-- Allow users to retrieve a specific response object by using the same unique identifiers used in making the request.
+- Allow users to retrieve a specific response object by using the SAME unique identifiers used in making the request (the unique identifiers will be unique across the `BatchResponseContentCollection` as they were unique across the `BatchRequestContentCollection` when making the request).
 - Allow users to retrieve a specific deserialized response content value by using the same unique identifiers used in making the request.
 - Allow users to retrieve a specific stream response content value by using the same unique identifiers used in making the request.